SDyas/University_BSc_Computer_Science/README.md

 * ### Blockchain

-    Using C# and OOP to produce a basic blockchain with UI, tokens, scaling difficulty, and mining protocol configuration.
+    Using C# and OOP to produce a working blockchain; with UI, tokens, scaling difficulty, and mining protocol configuration.

 * ### Data Integration and Visualisation